Die Young: In popular culture

 The song was featured in the film Neighbors, appearing in the film's soundtrack.

-The song appeared uncredited in the second-season finale of the American adult animated sitcom Solar Opposites.
+The song was also featured in the season 2 finale of the adult animated comedy series, Solar Opposites.
 It was also featured in several editions of the Just Dance video game series by Ubisoft, including Just Dance 4, Just Dance 2014, and Just Dance 2015.
 Independent animator Vivienne Medrano, later creating Hazbin Hotel and Helluva Boss, would make a fan animation for the song, posting it on her YouTube channel.
 By November 2019, the animation would have over 50 million views.
+On June 24, 2023, Kesha guest-starred in the Helluva Boss season one finale "Queen Bee", as Queen Bee-lzebub, a character physically designed after the focal character of Medrano's music video that had used her voice.

 In 2021, the song became part of a popular TikTok trend in which a person plays the song over a speaker outside of another person's closed door, and the first person bangs on the door to the signature drum beats in the chorus, then flees before the other person can answer the door.
 Several college campuses have banned this activity due to noise complaints, and police have been called in residential neighborhoods with residents claiming either property damage or assuming a home invasion is happening.

 Parodies

+In November 2012, the song was for example parodied by the YouTube channel The Key of Awesome.
+The parody mentions the similarity to "Good Feeling" by Flo Rida.

-In November 2012, the song was parodied by 93.9 iFM and made the title: named after the viral video incident in the LRT.
+Later in the same month, the song was also parodied by the Filipino radio station 93.9 iFM with the title "Amalayer" named after a viral video incident in a station of the Manila LRT System.